juanlao7/protopipe_web/basics.md

 * Try random values for *n* iterations.
 * etc.

-The only thing in common among all these methods is that you need to perform an **immense** amount of experiments in order to have a good approximation of your parameters.
+The only thing in common among all these methods is that you need to perform an **immense** amount of experiments in order to have a good approximation.

-Protopipe automatically searches an optimal value for any parameter provided with a [parameter card](#TODO).
+Protopipe does this search for you, letting you choose your prefered method and the domain of possible values for each parameter.
+Say goodbye to those cumbersome python scripts!

 ### Analysis

 [foto cross sectional]

 After performing a series of experiments, some questions may arise.
-What combination of values for the parameters result in the best performance?
-How does the dropout factor affect the performance of the neural network model?
+Probably you may want to know what combination of learning rate and dropout results in the lowest error, or how the number of layers affects the performance of a neural network.

-Protopipe answers these questions by automatically generating tables that relate the values assigned to the [parameter cards](#TODO) with the values obtained from the [return cards](#TODO) and offering an interactive tool for performing **cross-sectional analysis**.
+Protopipe answers these questions by:

+* Automatically generating tables that relate the values assigned to the [parameter cards](#TODO) with the values obtained from the [return cards](#TODO)
+* Offering an interactive tool for performing **cross-sectional analysis** and drawing cool charts, letting you know how each parameter affects the outcome.